FiveSheepCo/SchafKit/docs/OKRGBARepresentation.md

 ### `color`

-Initializes and returns a `UIColor` object using the specified `OKRGBARepresentation`.
+Initializes and returns a `UIColor` object using the specified `SKRGBARepresentation`.

 ``` swift
 var color: UIColor